tomis007/pyboi/README.md

 # PyBoi

 ### ABOUT
 This is an implementation of a GB/GBC emulator in python.
-Currently in progress.
+Probably won't do much more work on this project as I've gone back to working on the java one.
+Could be a good reference.

 ### STATUS
 STATUS: BLARGG'S CPU TESTS Passes tests: